Bases of the Intersection Cohomology of Grassmannian Schubert Varieties: Singular Soergel bimodules

 (If $k=0$ let $BS((I),\emptyset)$ be the graded $R^{I}$-bimodule $R^I$.)

 \end{definition}

-\begin{definition} Let $J,I$ be finitary subsets of $S$.
-We define the category ${}^J\sbim^I$ of $(J,I)$-singular Soergel bimodules as the full subcategory of $(R^J,R^I)$-bimodules whose objects are direct sums of direct summands of shifts of generalized Bott-Samelson bimodules of the form $BS(\vec{I},\vec{J})$, where $(\vec{I},\vec{J})$ is a translation pair with $I_0=J$ and $I_k=I$.
+\begin{definition} Let $J,I$ be subsets of $S$.
+We define the category ${}^J\sbim^I$ of $(J,I)$-singular Soergel bimodules as the full subcategory of $(R^J,R^I)$-bimodules whose objects are direct sums of direct summands of shifts of generalized Bott--Samelson bimodules of the form $BS(\vec{I},\vec{J})$, where $(\vec{I},\vec{J})$ is a translation pair with $I_0=J$ and $I_k=I$.

 If $J=\emptyset$ we call ${}^\emptyset\sbim^I$ the category of $I$-singular Soergel bimodules, and we denote it by $\sbim^I$. \end{definition}